 - Information of Everything – Software that combine and give meaning to vast amounts of online data from sensors and other sources, including mobile devices, consumer and home electronic devices, automobiles, wearables, health trackers and environmental devices.
 When the connections between people, processes and sensors become complex, it is sometimes referred to as the” device mesh”.
 It partly overlaps the Internet of Things.

-- Internet of things (sensors and platforms) – Things that communicate often via Wi-Fi.
+- Internet of things (sensors and platforms) – Things that communicate online, often via Wi-Fi or Bluetooth.

 - Low cost telecommunication solutions – cheap Internet and phone for emerging markets.